 Okay, from here on out, we’ll look at some specific kinds of notebooks you can offer.
 Planners are a great additional offering if you sell productivity or inspirational content.

 Despite our smartphones often providing more versatile ways to stay productive, planner notebooks are still very popular.
-One reason that I still write all my to-dos and daily schedule by hand is that I find them more interactive and thoughtful.
+One reason that I still write all my to-dos and daily schedules by hand is that I find it more interactive and thoughtful.
 Committing pen to paper is (sort of) permanent.
 I can dismiss that reminder to work out or clean the gutters, but if I write those tasks in my planner, it’s not going anywhere.

 This is also a chance to design the planner yourself (or to work with a graphic designer to do so).
 Do you need more space to write tasks each day or do you prefer a monthly grid with boxes?
-Do you prefer a couple lines for notes or a couple pages?
+Do you prefer a couple of lines for notes or a couple of pages?

-This is your planner and you can customize it to reflect your own style–something your fans may well appreciate having an insight into.
+This is your planner and you can customize it to reflect your style–something your fans may well appreciate having an insight into.

 Task-Specific Planner

-The key with task-specific planners is to really zoom in on what makes your product unique and connect that to something your readers do regularly.
+The key with task-specific planners is to zoom in on what makes your product unique and connect that to something your readers do regularly.

 Reading Journal

 If you’re selling books, it’s probably safe to assume your readers like to read.
 Yes, there are plenty of ways to track reading online, like Goodreads or StoryGraph.
-But some people really like to track their reading by hand.
+But some people like to track their reading by hand.

-A reading journal is also a fun and simple way to promote your own books – either through quotes, art, or even adding pages specifically for recording your books.
+A reading journal is also a fun and simple way to promote your books – either through quotes, art, or even adding pages specifically for recording your books.

 Daily Writing